Identification and diagnosis

 In 2018 we successfully tendered to train all 1250 Victorian Maternal and Child Health nurses to monitor the social attention and communication development of children aged between 11 and 30 months.
 This collaboration with the Department of Health and Human Services ensures that all Victorian babies are routinely monitored for early signs of Autism.

 is the world's leading CRM (Customer Relationship Management) provider.
 Through its philanthropic arm OTARC has been the beneficiary of:

 - donated and significantly price-reduced licences to a range of platforms

-- Force for Change grant of $215,000 to build a digital employment hub for jobseekers with autism.
+- Force for Change grant of $215,000 to build a digital employment hub for Autistic job seekers.
 OTARC was the only Australian finalist out of 136 organisations that applied.

 OTARC was one of 10 finalists in the Google Impact Challenge Australia 2016,receiving $250,000 to translate ASDetect into Mandarin Chinese and Spanish.